What is JARDIANCE?

 - Kidney problems.
 Sudden kidney injury has happened in people taking JARDIANCE.
 Talk to your doctor right away if you reduce the amount you eat or drink, or if you lose liquids; for example, from vomiting, diarrhea, or being in the sun too long.

 - Allergic (hypersensitivity) reactions.
 Symptoms of serious allergic reactions to JARDIANCE may include: swelling of your face, lips, throat and other areas of your skin, difficulty with swallowing or breathing, raised, red areas on your skin (hives).
-If you any of these symptoms, stop taking JARDIANCE and contact your doctor or go to the nearest emergency room right away.
+If you have any of these symptoms, stop taking JARDIANCE and contact your doctor or go to the nearest emergency room right away.

 - Increased fats in your blood (cholesterol).

 The most common side effects of JARDIANCE include urinary tract infections and yeast infections in females.
+These are not all the possible side effects of JARDIANCE.
+For more information, ask your doctor or pharmacist.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1‑800‑FDA‑1088.